-How Much Does Travis Scott Really Know About Kylie Jenner; Per ‘GQ’
+How Much Does Travis Scott Really Know About Kylie Jenner, Per ‘GQ’

 Eventually, Scott just gave up and Jenner revealed, and as diehard fans would know, the names of her dogs are Norman, Bambi, Rosy, and Harley.

 Later, Jenner asks the “Goosebumps” rapper how long on average it takes her to get ready, to which he responds “two hours.
-No, like, for real, two hours, hair and make-up, that’s a fact.
+No, like, for real, two hours, hair and makeup, that’s a fact.
 It’s either you tell her hours before or she’s not going.”
-To which the reality star simply responded with a blank expression towards the cameras.
+To which the reality star simply responded with a blank expression toward the cameras.

 She then asked Scott an interesting tidbit regarding her pregnancy, stating “What did I eat most when I was pregnant?”
 To which he responded “In & Out, fact.”
-Jenner was spotted frequenting the west coast based burger chain during her pregnancy.
+Jenner was spotted frequenting the West Coast-based burger chain during her pregnancy.

 In another revealing bit regarding their daughter, Jenner inquired as to what the couple’s favorite nicknames for their daughter, Stormi, are, which they then bounce back and forth, stating “StormStorm,” then “Burrito,” then “Peanut.”